vmware/powershell-module-for-vmware-cloud-foundation-logging-management/docs/documentation/functions/Request-AriaOpsLogsLoggingConfig.md

 ## Synopsis

-Retrieves the logging configuration in VMware Aria Operations for Logs
+Retrieves the logging configuration in VMware Aria Operations for Logs.

 ## Syntax